How to Choose the Best Mic for the Church Pianist

-Miking a complicated instrument like a piano can appear to be highly challenging.
-The piano is a massive instrument capable of producing a wide range of sounds, so it can be challenging to know where to start.
+Miking a piano can appear to be highly challenging.
+The piano is a massive instrument capable of producing a wide range of sounds, so it can be difficult to know where to start.

-In this guide, you will learn critical factors to consider when determining the best mic for your House of Worship's piano to avoid poor audio from the piano and our most recommended mics for piano.
+In this guide, you will learn critical factors to consider when determining the best mic for piano.

 Dynamic vs. Condenser Mics

 The piano generates an extensive frequency range, starting at around 27.5 HZ (the frequency of the lowest note) to 4186 Hz (the frequency of the highest note).
 Because of the nature of the piano as an instrument, certain types of mics lend themselves better to it than others.

 There's a big difference between dynamic and condenser microphones.
 A dynamic microphone may have a hard time capturing very high frequencies.
 When you use a dynamic mic with a piano, it may fall short in capturing the high-frequency notes of the piano sound.
 But there are a few exceptions to this rule.

 On the other hand, condenser mics are typically the most appropriate mics for piano sound because it covers an extensive range for frequency capture.
 A condenser mic will cover almost all sound frequencies produced by a piano.